 Can I Put My Life Jacket In The Washing Machine?

-No, it’s not recommended that you put your PFD in the washing machine, as the spin cycles could damage the fabric and components.
+No, it’s not recommended that you put your PFD in the washing machine, as the spin cycles could damage the fabric and components, including the flotation material.

 Hopefully you enjoyed our tutorial and found it easy to follow.
 We know how annoying it can be to find that your PFD is dirty when you need it, so giving it a good scrub before you store it can make it less frustrating when the season re-starts.